 The book’s central thesis is that the continuation of Moore’s law combined with extreme miniaturization of mechanical devices (nanotechnology) will drive exponential societal change, and that within this generation, humanity will evolve by literally merging with technology.
 (Yes – it took me a while to wrap my head around that concept!)

 The book is technical and somewhat repetitive, but it convincingly details the arguments that support the conclusion.
-After reflecting on “The Singularity,” it became clear to me that technology could indeed be the catalyst to re-energize my company and the vending industry.
-Today, I am a disciple of “The Singularity.”
-(There is an annual conference for those who follow this book’s ideas, but I don’t anticipate attending.)
-I have moved my company into the “clouds” (cloud computing), purchased an I-Pad, and I am eagerly awaiting the day when “nanobots” can be implanted in my brain so that I can finally remember people’s names.
+After reflecting on "The Singularity," it became clear to me that technology could indeed be the catalyst to re-energize my company and the vending industry.
+Today, I am a disciple of "The Singularity."
+(There is an annual conference for those who follow this book's ideas, but I don’t anticipate attending.)
+I have moved my company into the clouds (could computing), purchased an I-Pad, and I am eagerly awaiting the day when "nanobots" can be implanted in my brain so that I can finally remember people’s names.
 Oh, and in case you are wondering, no, I was never a Trekkie.

 Dr. Ronald Cichy, Director and Professor, The School of Hospitality Business at Michigan State University

 I just finished reading "Into the Silent Land" written by Martin Laird, O.S.A, a monk at St. Monica'e Priory in London.
 It is a guide to the Christian practice of contemplation.
 The author notes that we are all built for contemplation, and his book is about the skills necessary for entering the land of silence within, through disposing ourselves to surrender.
 The practice of silence positions us to allow something to take place, through our stillness and awareness.